snorkel-team/snorkel/RELEASING.md

    [`meta.yml`](https://github.com/conda-forge/snorkel-feedstock/blob/master/recipe/meta.yaml),
    submit a PR upstream and follow conda-forge's PR instructions.

-1. Copy the release notes in `CHANGELOG.md` to the GitHub tag
+1. Copy the release notes in `CHANGELOG.md` to the GitHub tag and publish a release.

 1. Update version to, e.g. 0.9.1+dev in `snorkel/VERSION.py`.